 Everyone loves a moon shot, but there’s a better (and quicker) way to win with AI

 Moon shots are the stuff of dreams.
-Think Apollo 11, a 43-yard touchdown in the fourth quarter when you’re trailing by three points, ending world hunger (or COVID-19).
+Think Apollo 11, a full-court heave down by two as time expires, ending world hunger (or COVID-19).
 Moon shots inspire and capture the imagination because they’re big, ambitious achievements of monumental—and seemingly unattainable—goals.
 They’re also usually complicated and rarely achievable.
 While some level of moon shot is at the heart of every innovation project, sometimes in pursuing a monumental goal, we miss the opportunity to solve problems that deliver immediate results and create real change.
 In 2013, MD Anderson Cancer Center launched what Harvard Business Review called a “moon shot.”

 It tried recommending cancer treatment plans using Watson, IBM’s cognitive system powered by next-generation artificial intelligence (AI).
 By 2017, and after a $62 million tab, they put the project on hold, never using it on patients.
 At the same time, the Cancer Center’s internal IT team was using AI to make hotel and restaurant recommendations for patients’ families, identify patients who needed help paying bills, and address staff IT problems.
 Results included increased patient satisfaction, improved financial performance, and a decline in time spent on tedious data entry by care managers.